KamZet/KSudoku/README.md

 # KSudoku
 Sudoku in Java for event-driven programming classes.
-A pretty simple 9x9 sudoku with some custom features.
+A simple 9x9 sudoku with some custom features.
 Done using MVC pattern.